Player ownership is an important part of Fantasy Premier League.

-Fantasy Premier League teams selected by – Live Table
+Fantasy Premier League Pick % – Live Data Table

 The above table, by default, is sorted by the players with the highest pick percentage.
 That means whoever is currently highest will be displayed top.